raycast/extensions/extensions/curator-bio/README.md

-# Curator Bio
+# Curator Bio extension for Raycast

-curator.bio extension
+## Features

+- Read your feeds right in Raycast.
+- Explore other users' collections.